 18. Create with a Hair Dryer

-Another great tool to help with the motion in your art is a blowdryer, which is great because most of us already have one at home!
+A blow dryer is another great tool to help with the motion in your art, which is great because most of us already have one at home!
 I’ve found some incredible artists because of my love of blowdryer art.